-In the wake of the Equifax breach, we understand many of our clients are concerned about the security of their financial data.
-There are many ways to limit the misuse of personal information from the breach, and we encourage clients to stay vigilant in monitoring credit accounts and proactive in setting up the right protections.
+In this digital-age where almost all of our personal information is vulnerable to the most cunning of professional hackers (i.e. Equifax breach), we understand many of our clients are concerned about the security of their financial data.
+There are many ways to limit the misuse of personal information from these breachs, and we encourage clients to stay vigilant in monitoring credit accounts and proactive in setting up the right protections.

 At Wescott, we also have a responsibility to protect our clients’ personal and financial information.
 To assure our clients of our own controls, we’d like to highlight the internal processes and protections that power our approach to data security.